NASA Experiment to Track Space ‘Doughnut’ Encircling Earth

 Sound Effects: Pixabay

 After being installed on the International Space Station, NASA’s STORIE mission will scan outward, away from Earth, to image energetic neutral atoms (ENAs) from Earth’s ring current.
 It will view one slice of the ring current at a time, but as it orbits Earth, STORIE will build up a complete view of this invisible, doughnut-shaped band of particles.
 In this animation, the curved orange lines represent field lines in Earth’s magnetic field, and the moving wedge of green rays represents STORIE’s field of view as the space station orbits the planet.
+The graph at the bottom shows a simulation of STORIE’s observations of the ring current as it observes one side of the ring and then the other.

 Credit: NASA/Gonzalo Cucho-Padin